 Sir Jony Ive, Chancellor of the Royal College of Art

-I’m incredibly proud to be part of the Terra Carta Design Lab founded by His Royal Highness The Prince of Wales.
+I’m incredibly proud to be part of the Terra Carta Design Lab founded by The former Prince of Wales.
 It's a visionary and imaginative way of helping address the world's increasingly urgent environmental problems.
 Often the biggest challenges demand the most ingenious, most creative thinking, which is why I’m so excited about the work that the RCA students will be able to contribute through this collaboration.
 I know that their creativity and inventiveness will develop truly powerful solutions.
 I’m delighted to be able to support this work both as a supporter of the Terra Carta, and in my role as Chancellor of the Royal College of Art.